Roman Forum Art Story | Location | Opening Hours Tickets | Authorisations

 The Via Sacra and Jules Cesar Temple

-Of course, Julius Caesar could not guess that the same Forum would also be his grave: after his assassination, his body was transported to the Forum where Emperor Mark Antony pronounced his famous funeral prayer taken over by William Shakespeare.
+Of course, Julius Caesar could not have known that this same Forum would also be his tomb: after his assassination, his body was transported to the Forum where Emperor Mark Antony delivered his famous funeral oration, later quoted by William Shakespeare.

-Next to the sacred way, in front of the temple of the Dioscuri, a stake was erected to burn his body, and the veterans of Caesar's wars threw their swords there.
+Next to the Sacred Way, in front of the Temple of the Dioskouros, a pyre was erected to burn his body and the veterans of Caesar's wars threw down their swords.

-The Hebrews, of whom Caesar had been the protector by granting them freedom of worship and exempting them from public duties that might contradict their religious beliefs, also came to weep around his corpse in mourning clothes.
+The Hebrews, whom Caesar had protected by granting them freedom of worship and exempting them from public duties that might conflict with their religious beliefs, also came to mourn around his corpse, dressed in mourning clothes.

-Birth of the Living Gods at the Roman Forum
+Birth of the Living Gods in the Roman Forum

-After celebrating Caesar's funeral, Augustus erected a commemorative column and a temple to the “God Caesar”, at the very place of the stake where his body had been burned.
+After celebrating Caesar's funeral, Augustus erected a commemorative column and a temple to ‘God Caesar’ on the very spot where his body had been burned.

 Roman Forum by night, Septimius Severus Triumphal Arch and Concord Temple three columns in Rome in Italy